unicoe/pedestrain_detection/report.md

 [source code](https://github.com/ShaoqingRen/faster_rcnn)

-Faster R-CNN is an object detection framework based on deep convolutional networks, which includes a Region Proposal Network (RPN) and an Object Detection Network.
-Both networks are trained for sharing convolutional layers for fast testing; the offical implementation is in matlab.
+Faster R-CNN is an object detection framework based on deep convolution networks, which includes a Region Proposal Network (RPN) and an Object Detection Network.
+Both networks are trained for sharing convolution layers for fast testing; the official implementation is in matlab.
 The main result:

 |                         | training data                          | test data            | mAP   | time/img|